Supersheep50/hey-look-listen-quiz/README.md

 ### Features Left to Implement

-- I had hoped to integrate a way for people to also listen to the podcast while playing th quiz but ultimately ran out of time before I could make that happen.
+- I had hoped to integrate a way for people to also listen to the podcast while playing the quiz but ultimately ran out of time before I could make that happen.
 I hope to add this at a later date.
 - A highscore board is something I hope to add at a later date.

 ## Technologies Used